open-telemetry/opentelemetry.io/content/en/blog/2023/perf-testing/index.md

 intercepts an application's operations and collects (often) a large amount of data, which takes additional CPU and memory.
 This can have a direct effect on throughput and response time, which can affect the end-user experience with the application.
-It can also have an impact on operational cost, e.g. increasing the number of instances a service runs on.
+It can also have an impact on operational cost, such as increasing the number of instances a service runs on.

 Providing general guidance about performance overhead is inherently difficult.